Biography

 2025: 'Music as “Diegesis-Determinant”, Disability and the Representation of Madness in The "Bathroom Dance" Scene, from Joker (2019)’, in Laurel Parsons & Brenda Ravenscroft (eds.), Analytical Essays on Music by Women Composers, Vol. 4 (New York: Oxford University Press) {forthcoming}.

-Articles and Books in preparation:
+Articles and Books in preparation/under review:

-'The Individualisation of Harmony and its Ramifications for Gendered Theories of Musical Structure'
+'The "Individualisation of Harmony", Harmonic Continua, and Their Ramifications for Gendered Theories of Musical Structure'.

-'Recomposing with Stravinsky in a Galaxy Far, Far Away'
+'Recomposing with Stravinsky in a Galaxy Far, Far Away'.

 Public Writings: